fxxrytail/skzcode/content/support/skz-comeback/index.md

 There are different methods to stream an MV a lot but the most advisable is doing Manual method.
 1. Log in to your YouTube account.
 2. Go to the video by doing any of these:
- - Searching with the keyword for example "Stray Kids [title track]".
+ - Searching with the keyword for example "스트레이 키즈 소리꾼" or "Stray Kids Thunderous".
  - Clicking from home page or recommended video.
  - Clicking the shared link of the video.
 3. Stream the video with proper setting.
 Follow do's and don'ts:
- - Like, leave a good comment about the MV (don't spam!), and share to your SNS or website.
+ - After watching the video: like, leave a good comment about the MV (don't spam!), and share to your SNS or website.
  - Quality should be at least 480p.
  - Volume should be at least 50%.
  - Speed must be normal.
  - Don't skip time, pause, and replay.
  - Turn off autoplay.
  - If using desktop/laptop don't stream on multiple tabs.
- - If streaming with more than one device, make sure that different accounts are logged in.
+ - If streaming with more than one device, make sure that different accounts are logged in and device are in different IP address.
-4. Stream other videos (fillers) around 2-4 videos with a total of at least 10-min long before you watch the MV again.
+4. Stream other videos (fillers) around 3-4 videos with a total of at least 10-min long before you watch the MV again.
 Example videos are Stray Kids MV, skz-player, skz-record, performances from different channels, etc. Make sure you don't stream the same videos every time you stream in between the MV.
 5. Repeat from step 2.

 You may see different tutorials on how to do manual streaming but the most important thing is to not let YouTube think you are a robot.
 The following are my personal tips:
-- Interact with comments from time to time.
+- Interact with comments every other time.
 - Either skip or don't skip ads but if the ad is the Stray Kids MV do not skip it.
 - Don't stream for too long, you may rest after few rounds and then do it again.
 - Log in to different accounts.